richzw/DecodeCaptcha/README.md

 ### TODO:

+1. Image filter and Edge detection
-1. sklearn.svm to training data
+2. sklearn.svm to training data
 2. characters are overrided in captcha
 3. ...